 - How are you feeling about your workload?

 - What's your favorite activity to do outside of work?

 - What's one interesting thing you've done outside of work recently?

 - What motivates you to come into work everyday?

 - Do you get excited to come into work?

 I hope these questions help you have better 1-1 meetings!
 If you'd like to learn how to hold more effective meetings, please visit our guide for employees and our guide for team leaders for more information.

 Additionally, feel free to try out Friday.
-We make it easy to ask questions on a regular basis.
+We make it easy to ask questions and check-in with your team on a regular basis.